m3db/m3ninx/index/encoding/doc/README.md

 ```

 The number of documents is encoded as a `unit64` and the checksum is a `uint32` both of
-which are in big-endian format.
+which are in little-endian format.